Table of Content

 ignore_files: If you want to exclude one or more than one localization file (include absolute paths when using this parameter), then you can include this parameter in your configuration file as follows:

-You can have multiple entries beneath the opening "filters:" keyword for different source file types or different source file locations.
+You can have multiple entries beneath the opening "filters:" keyword for different source file types or locations.
 Each entry begins with "- filter_type: ".

 More Examples of YAML Configurations